davidjwatts/portuguese_fires/Report.md

 ### Reflection and Further Research

-There are other regression methods available to try, but most are derivative of the ones used in this paper.
-In particular, there are other tree based methods.
-Additionally, neural nets could be used.
+There are other regression methods available to try, such as additional tree-based modesl, but most are derivative of the ones used in this paper.
+Neural nets are known for their accuracy and could be incorporated.
 However, I think the main problem here is that the features were not closely related to the fire size.
 No model will be able to overcome that.

-It is unclear whether these fires were put out by human efforts, or if many of them just ran their course.
-There are other fire issues such as the state of underbrush in the forest, which could be natural or due to controlled burns.
-A factor called aspect takes into consideration the gradient of the land near the fire, which has an impact on how quickly the fire can spread.
+Fire science expertise should be used to ascertain additional features related to forest fire activity.
+For instance, fire fighting efforts probably played a large role in limiting fire damage area, and this data completely obscures that.
+There are other fire issues such as the state of underbrush in the forest, which could be natural or due to controlled burns, and a factor called aspect takes into consideration the gradient of the land near the fire, which has an impact on how quickly the fire can spread.
+More relevant features will improve model accuracy.

-At any rate, I think forest fire expertise needs to be used to improve feature selection here, and additional data needs to be considered.
+The target variable, fire damage area, may not be misguided.
+I think including this variable as an input variable could be useful in determining other targets, such as likelihood of a fire.
+This probability could be thought of as a probability density function or cumulative distribution function, and could even be mapped geographically to determine areas of highest risk.